WithoutHaste/Lessons/JavaScript/this.md

 The callback problem is the main reason arrow functions were added to JavaScript.

-Arrow functions do not bind `this` the way other function types do.
+Arrow functions do not bind `this` to the object that __executes__ them.
-__With arrow functions, `this` is bound to the executing object that defined the arrow function__.
+Arrow functions bind `this` to the object that __defined__ them.

 Keep this behavior difference in mind anytime you use arrow functions.
+This behavior is different from all other ways of defining functions.

 If we alter the previous example to use arrow functions, we'll see the results we wanted.
 ```